wp-plugins/contact-form-manager/readme.txt

 = 1.
 The Contact Form Manager is not working properly. =

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
-Make sure all files of the `contact form manager` plugin are uploaded to the folder `wp-content/plugins/`
+Make sure all files of the `contact-form-manager` plugin are uploaded to the folder `wp-content/plugins/`

 = 2.
 How can I display the contact form in my website ? =